apache/causeway-site/content/contributors/contributing.md

 </pre>

 Once your git repo is setup, the next thing you'll most likely want to do is to setup your development environment.
 See [here](development-environment.html) for more details.

+##Creating the patch file

+If you are working off your own github fork, then you can use github to generate your patch files.
+Attach them to the relevant JIRA.

+If you are working without a github fork, then you can create the patches from your own local git repository.

+As per [this stackoverflow question](http://stackoverflow.com/questions/6658313/generate-a-git-patch-for-a-specific-commit), create the patch using `git format-patch`:

+    git format-patch -10 HEAD --stdout > 0001-last-10-commits.patch

+Here `-10` is the last 10 commits you have done.
+You need to change that integer according to the commits you need to apply into the patch.

 ##Sample Contribution Workflow